 How does DMAE Work in the Brain?

-DMAE boosts brain health and function in several ways.
+DMAE boosts brain function and health in several ways.
 But two in particular stand out.

 - DMAE is a neuroprotectant.
-Lipofuscin is a cellular waste product that accumulates in brain cells as we age.
+Lipofuscin is a cellular waste product that accumulates in nerve cells in the brain as we age.
 It’s the same waste product that causes brown spots on skin.
 Lipofuscin hides in cells throughout your body including your brain, eyes, liver, kidneys, heart, adrenals and nerve cells (neurons).

 Neurohackers often report that supplementing with DMAE produces enhanced vision.
 This vision effect may be DMAE’s ability to help remove waste like lipofuscin from cells that affect vision.